MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/installation-scenario/cloud-installation.md

 - Click on the _OpenShift Console_ tab to open the web-console's login screen
 - Login with username `developer`{{copy}} and password `developer`{{copy}}
 - You will see a list of the projects that you have access to.
-In this case is only Credit Card Dispute.
+In this case this is only the Credit Card Dispute project.
 Click on the project to open the project page.

 ## Red Hat Process Automation Platform